 - Have you changed the pricing for some of your top sellers?
 Increases in pricing may drive higher AOV but fewer orders.

 - Are you out of inventory for any key SKUs?
 If top sellers from last year are sold out this year, make sure you have a good substitute product you can feature.

 - Are there specific marketing channels with high CPO / CPA values?
 Check the marketing dashboard to see if there are any vendors that are underperforming and if you should be allocating spend to other vendors.

 - Are you seeing abnormally low conversion rates at any part of the checkout process?
 The Site Funnels dashboard shows you conversion rates for specific parts of the checkout process.
 If you see low conversion rates at a specific point you may have a broken link or something that is confusing customers.
 Try to make your checkout process as frictionless as possible.

 - Is performance lagging in a specific customer segment?
-Are new customer numbers lagging or is it repurchase rates that are low?
+Are new customer numbers lagging or are repurchase rates that are low?
 You can use the Retention dashboard to understand if there is a specific customer segment that is underperforming.

 The Sales by SKU section shows total sales, total orders, and total items sold for the current day, the same day last year, and yesterday, all by SKU.